Capital Ring/Green Chain

 The Ramblers' longstanding connection with the Ring was reinvogorated in 2019 when Inner London Ramblers began working more closely with Transport for London to support it.
 As well as providing improved information, the Ramblers coordinates a team of footpath guardians, the Ring Rangers, who monitor the trail and ensure that it's properly maintained an improved.
 More information is on the Inner London Ramblers site, along with news of closures, diversions and path changes: I recommend you check this resource before setting out on a walk.

-Aurum Press publishes the official guidebook by prominent London walking writer Colin Saunders.
-The most recently updated edition of this was published in July 2020.
+Aurum Press publishes the official Capital Ring guidebook by prominent London walking writer Colin Saunders.
+The most recently updated edition of this was appeared in July 2020.

 The book sets something of a gold standard in urban walking guides for its readability, the clarity of its descriptions and the wealth of useful information, and remains an essential purchase for London walkers, Inevitably, though, it doesn't have room to go into as much background information as my blogs, and the extracts from Ordnance Survey Explorer mapping aren't always the most helpful in urban areas.

-Since late 2020, the best online resource for the Ring is provided by Inner London Ramblers, which has a complete set of free route guides, recently checked and updated by volunteers, alongside news of current closures, diversions and other route changes and details of the Ring Rangers path guardian scheme.
-The route guides include a reliable current route description, decent maps based on OpenStreetMap and some background information on features along the way, though necessarily much less than you'll find here, and without as much detail on alternative routes and links.
-The news of route changes is a particulary useful feature and I highly recommend you check this before setting out.
+Inner London Ramblers provides excellent free downloadable guides to both the Capital Ring and the Green Chain Walk, recently checked and updated by volunteers, alongside news of current closures, diversions and other route changes and details of volunteer path guardian schemes.
+The guides include a usually reliable current route description, decent maps based on OpenStreetMap and some background information on features along the way, though necessarily much less than you'll find here, and without as much detail on alternative routes and links.
+The news of route changes is a particulary useful feature.

-The Ramblers guides have superseded the previous online guides provided by Transport for London, though the Ring page on the walking section of the TfL website now includes links to mapping for the route available through the Go Jauntly smartphone app.
+The Ramblers guides have superseded the previous online guides provided by Transport for London, though the TfL website now includes links to digital mapping for both the Capital Ring and Green Chain Walk available through the Go Jauntly smartphone app.
 If you have still have saved copies of the old PDFs with Legible London-style mapping, I strongly recommend you ignore these and use the Ramblers guides instead.

-Originally there was a set of free printed leaflets but these are now out of print, and long out of date too so I wouldn't advise using them if you happen across them.
+Various free printed leaflets and, later, a paid-for folder of Green Chain route cards were once available, but these are long out of print and long out of date too so I wouldn't advise using them if you happen across them.

 Also of interest is The Green London Way by Bob Gilbert.
-This actually describes a different, unofficial trail around Inner London that predates the Capital Ring, but inevitably much of the route follows a similar course.
-The book is a masterclass in writing a walking guide that was a major inspiration to me when I encountered the first edition in 1991, and a fascinating read for anyone with an interest in London and its history -- particularly its legacy of social and political struggles and campaigns to preserve open space -- even if you never set foot on the route itself.
-Many of the sites along the Ring are covered in evocative detail in this guide.
+This actually describes a different, unofficial trail around Inner London that predates the Capital Ring, but inevitably much of the route follows a similar course, and also includes a loop through southeast London making extensive use of the Green Chain.
+The book is a masterclass in writing a walking guide that was a major inspiration to me when I encountered the first edition in 1991, and a fascinating read for anyone with an interest in London and its history, particularly its legacy of social and political struggles and campaigns to preserve open space, even if you never set foot on the route itself.
+Many of the sites along the Ring and some of those on the Green Chain are covered in evocative detail.

 I'll be adding a bit more about the Green London Way to this page at a later stage.